In a world of Whatsapp, Messenger, and Instagram, the way we communicate has changed.

 Conclusion

-To be a success it certainly helps to have a good foundation in marketing as a whole, or you have the motivation to learn and solve problems when they arise.
-(And the WILL arise)
+To be successful, it certainly helps to have a good foundation in marketing, or at least the motivation to learn and solve problems when they arise.
+(And they will arise.)

 If you have that, you’ve won half the battle…The other half is to understand the market you are working with.